Updated for Q1, 2023

 What we’ll cover

-- Employee and contractor setup
+- Employee and prior payroll data migration and setup

-- How prior pay should be categorized
+- How prior pay reports must be categorized

-- How prior pay should be totaled
+- How prior pay reports must be totaled

-- How to send us your files
+- How to send us your reports

 Frequently asked questions